 What justification if any there is to exclude the public.

-Individual Parish Councillor discussions/meetings
+Individual Councillor communications/meetings

-Individual Councillors may be approached by developers for informal discussions/meetings for possible future applications.
+Individual Councillors may be approached by developers for informal communications/meetings for possible future applications.
 Whilst it is left to the individual judgement of Councillors whether to take part in such discussions/meetings, based on the nature and likely level of controversy of a planning application, they are advised:

-To carefully consider the public perception of such discussions/meetings with developers.
+To carefully consider the public perception of such communications/meetings with developers.

-To consider the Councils Code of Conduct and Protocol 3) To avoid any appearance of collusion.
+To consider the Councils Code of Conduct and this Protocol

+To avoid any appearance of collusion.

-To not accepting hospitality in connection with such discussions/meetings.
+To not accept hospitality in connection with such discussions/meetings.

-To advise the Chairman, and where possible the full Council, of suchdiscussions/meetings.
+To advise the Chairman and the full Council of such communications

-Councillors must not purport to be representing the Council at such discussions/meetings, unless expressly authorised to do so by the Council as the Corporate Body.
+Councillors must not purport to be representing the Council in such communications/meetings, unless expressly authorised to do so by the Council as the Corporate Body.

+During the meeting it will be agreed who summarises or minutes the meeting.
+If the developer produces the minutes these shall be passed on to the Councillor for approval.
+Minutes or meeting summary shall then be passed to the Clerk as a record of the discussion.

-Developer/Agents attending Public Parish Council Meetings
+Developer/Agents attending Public Council Meetings

-Official meetings of the Council and its committees are open to the public (Section 1(1) Public Bodies (Admission to Meetings) Act 1960) and Developers may attend.
+Official meetings of the Council and its committees are open to the public and developers may attend.

-The Developer may not speak at a Council or Committee Meeting unless the item is on the agenda and they are invited to address the meeting by the Chairman.
-Even then they may only speak during the public participation section at the start of the meeting for five minutes.
+The Developer may speak within a Council meeting as per the Standing Orders.
 The developer may regard information about the proposed development as either confidential or “sensitive” and therefore not suitable for discussion at a meeting open to the public.
 However, Councillors at the Council or Committee Meeting will decide if there are grounds to exclude the public from the meeting when the proposed development is being discussed and considered.
 The Council may do this if the matter being considered at the meeting would prejudice the public interest due to its confidentiality

-The minutes of the Council and Committee Meetings which record the decisions made at them are available to all on the Parish Council Website or on application from the Council Clerk.

-The Council may invite Developers to attend an Assembly of the Parish Meeting, which is also open to the public (Section 1(1) Public Bodies (Admission to Meetings) Act 1960), to present or discuss their proposals for a proposed development affecting the Parish.
+The Council may invite developers to attend an assembly of the Parish Meeting, which is also open to the public to present or discuss their proposals for a proposed development affecting the Parish.

-It is an offence under section 1 of the Bribery Act 2010 for a developer or their agent to promise or give a financial or other advantage to the Parish Council with the expectation of an improper consideration of a planning application.
-The Council may request sight of the developer’s anti-bribery policy.

 Pre-Application Public Consultations

-The Council strongly encourages developers to carry out full public consultation before submitting any plans for major developments with Lichfield District Council, on the following basis:
+The Council strongly encourages developers of major developments such as housing development with 4 or more dwellings to carry out full public consultation before submitting any plans for major developments with Stroud District Council, on the following basis:

 An accessible and convenient venue can be found to hold such a meeting.